djprmf/ubuntu-fastdeploy-host-tugatech/README.md

 # Ubuntu - Script to Fast Deploy

 Fast deploy of the scripts to configure Ubuntu servers in Host TugaTech

+This script will help fast deploy new instance of Ubuntu Servers on Host TugaTech.

+He changes the MOTD, hostname and apply some pre-configuration to the servers.

 Ubuntu (all versions)
 ```